Trade directory · Nampa metro · Idaho

 Q/03

-What's the average cost to upgrade an electrical panel in Nampa?
+What's the average cost for electrical panel upgrade in Nampa?

-Electrical panel upgrades in Nampa typically cost $1,800-3,200 for 200-amp service, including permits and labor.
-Costs vary based on accessibility and existing wiring condition.
+Electrical panel upgrades in Nampa typically cost $1,800-3,200 for a 200-amp service, including materials, labor, and permits.
+Costs vary based on panel location accessibility, local utility requirements, and whether service entrance upgrades are needed.

 Q/04